javo0101/introGIS/lessons.md

 You will notice that both files have a variable in common—the `ntacode` in the shapefile is the same as the `GeoID` in the CSV file.
 These two variables will serve as our keys that will be used to match and join the files together.

-A spatial join won't work unless the fields are the same type—integer, double, string, etc. To see the field type, double-click on each layer and navigate to the "Fields" tab.
+A spatial join won't work unless the fields are the same data type —integer, double, string, etc. To see the field type, double-click on each layer and navigate to the "Fields" tab.
 The `ntacode` and the `GeoID` are both string variables, so we are all set for our join.<!-- TODO #12: add link to data type from glossary -->

 ## Performing a Spatial Join